john-t-white/StaticDotNet.ArgumentValidation/docs/Between.md

 # Between

-Ensures the argument is between (inclusively) a minValue and maxValue, otherwise an ArgumentOutOfRangeException is thrown.
+Ensures the argument is inclusively between a minValue and maxValue, otherwise an ArgumentOutOfRangeException is thrown.

 ## System.IComparable\<T\>

+**Parameters**

+- minValue : *same as argument*
+- maxValue : *same as argument*

 **Example**